knhemanth/lpc1758_autonomous_RcCar/Android/Aditya/README.md

 - removed duplicate markers.
 - added a URL for Roads API request.
 Roads API has a breadcrumbs feature which can hopefully be used to implement intermediate markers.

+"Intermediate points"
+- Added a Map Icon
+- Added a Method that checks if phone is connected to the internet
+- puts intermediate points on the map.
+Can be controlled by means of a simple filter.

 things to consider-
-- Location to Destination implementation
+- Use elevations api?
-- Roads API and Breadcrumbs
+- Roads API and Breadcrumbs?
-- code clean up
-- what to do with your app when there's no internet connection?
+- make the filter more robust
+- add a app toolbar for better UX
 - integrate with anush's bluetooth part of the map?